ellisonbg/py4science/book/whirlwind_tour.rst

 defined the function required in ``derivs`` above, so all that is left is to specify the initial condition and the times to be evaluated.

-A reasonable first estimate of the times over which to evaluate the ODE are to pick a time long compared with the slowest time scale in your system and a time step short compared with the fastest time scale in your system.
+A reasonable estimate of the times over which to evaluate the ODE is to pick a time long compared with the slowest time scale in your system and a time-step short compared with the fastest time scale in your system.
 Since the rate constants $\alpha$, $\beta$, $\gamma$ and $\delta$ are in units of 1/time, the slowest time scale arises from smallest rate constant $\gamma=0.05$ which is 20s, and the fastest time scale arises from the largest rate constant $\alpha=1$ which is 1s.
-So we want the time step $dt$ to be small compared to 1s and the integration time to be long compared to 20s; we'll choose 100s for the integration time and 0.1s for the time step.
+So we want the time-step $dt$ to be small compared to 1s and the integration time to be long compared to 20s; we'll choose 100s for the integration time and 0.1s for the time-step.

 .. sourcecode:: python